Cyber Coverage Explained: Wrongful Collection of Data

 Ask any CISO and they’ll tell you dealing with the immediate challenges of an active cyber incident is only half the battle (less, actually).
-An effective response requires a well-executed strategy that covers both before and after an incident to limit both major disruption to operations and financial harm.
+An effective response requires a well-executed incident response and remediation strategy that covers both before and after an incident to limit both major disruption to business operations and financial harm.

 We’ll cover both in this post, but you can dig deeper on what to do after a cyber attack with our two downloadable guides: Incident Response Done Right and How to Work with Your Cyber Insurer on Incident Response.

-Lucky you: you’ve never had a breach at your organization.
+Lucky you: you’ve never had a breach at your organization thanks to your cybersecurity risk management efforts.
 You haven’t experienced any frantic alerts from IT, any belligerent ransom demands, and the IT system is generally an afterthought.
-At this moment, incident response may not be top of mind.
+At this moment, an incident response policy may not be top of mind.
 But time and time again, we’ve seen that those who prepare accordingly before a worst-case scenario have the quickest and most effective turnarounds after a cyber attack.
 Below, we’ll highlight some key preparation must-haves to ensure your organization can bounce back fast if that unfortunate day rolls around.

-This written document showcases that your organization has a system in place before there’s a breach, enabling a quick response.
+This written document showcases that your organization has a system in place before there’s a breach, enabling a quick response for mitigating threats.
 If you don’t have an IRP in place yet — that’s where to start.
-The SANS Institute, a provider for security training and certification, published a handbook on a structured 6-step plan for incident response which includes details on developing an IRP and practicing a “fire drill.”
+The SANS Institute, a provider for security training and certification, published a handbook on a structured 6-step plan for incident response training which includes details on developing an IRP and practicing a “fire drill.”

 Your IRP should clearly outline your carrier’s contact information, as they’ll be a first line of contact for providing you with resources to get out on the other side, such as breach coaches and forensic teams.